Loading [MathJax]/jax/output/HTML-CSS/jax.js

 • Simplifying algebraic expressions involving the inverse trig functions

-This page titled 6.3: Inverse Trigonometric Functions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Lippman & Melonie Rasmussen (The OpenTextBookStore) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Inverse Trigonometric Functions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Lippman & Melonie Rasmussen (The OpenTextBookStore) via source content that was edited to the style and standards of the LibreTexts platform.